 Back

-The first step in any property search wherever you are in the world is finding a house or apartment for sale.
+The first step in any property search wherever you are in the world is finding a property for sale.
 This should start off with thinking about the area in which you would like to live.
-It may be where you have been renting or could be more convenient for work or the children's schools.
+It may be where you have been renting or could be more convenient for work or the children’s schools.
+Keep in mind that you will be restricted to the areas in Dubai where it is permissible for expats to buy property.

-If you are thinking about a move into a different district, be sure to go and visit the area.
+If you already live in Dubai and are thinking about a move to a different district, be sure to go and visit the area.
 Have a walk around and take the routes you are most likely to use frequently.
 This way you can check that your preconceived ideas are right and the positive benefits to your lifestyle can be achieved.

 Once you have established where you would like to move to, you can start looking for properties.
 The internet is always a good place to begin and there are lots of websites willing to help.

-For example, there are some well known sites such as Rightmove and Prime Location that have listings on houses and apartments in Dubai.
-It can feel reassuring to use firms you are familiar with, but be sure to look at on the spot companies too, who will have good inside knowledge.
+For example, there are some well-known sites such as Rightmove and Prime Location that have listings on houses and apartments in Dubai.
+It can feel reassuring to use firms you are familiar with but be sure to look at local companies too, who will have good inside knowledge.

-Register with estate agents, pick up local newspapers as they often have property listings and set about a word of mouth campaign.
-The expatriate community is a really useful source to tap into and letting people know you are looking can often turn up results.
+You can also use word-of-mouth to find your dream home.
+The expatriate community in the UAE is a really useful source to tap into and letting people know you are looking can often turn up results.

 Expats always know someone who is leaving and therefore letting go of their property or a family living in a complex where there are apartments up for sale.
 Use the power of the grapevine.